-- Adding global widget from the widget panel.
+- Adding a global widget from the widget panel.
 (Non-Elementor Pages)

-- Adding global widget with shortcodes.
+- Adding a global widget with shortcodes.
 (Non-Elementor Pages)

 Ok, let me explain each of these ways.

-To begin with click ‘Edit with Elementor’ on the page where you want to add this global widget.
-Once you see the Elementor backend left panel shift to the 2nd tab with heading ‘Global’, where you will find the global widget names your just created.
-Simply drag-and-drop this widget on your page and we’re done.
+To begin with, click ‘Edit with Elementor‘ on the page where you want to add this global widget.
+Once you see the Elementor backend left panel, shift to the 2nd tab with the heading ‘Global‘, where you will find the global widget names you just created.

-This will add the global widget to your website when you click save, and best part about this it can be on any page which isnt Elementor editable.
+This will add the global widget to your website when you click save, and the best part about this is that it can be on any page which isn’t Elementor editable.